Mike Wazowski: Conception and creation

 In early versions of the film, Mike had not yet been added.
-Later on in development when he was added, his early designs consisted of no arms and his size was smaller with a more aggressive attitude.
+Later on in development when he was added, his early designs consisted of no arms and his size was smaller with a more hostile attitude.
 Billy Crystal, having regretted turning down the part of Buzz Lightyear years prior, accepted that of Mike.
+Crystal later stated in an interview that he would not have been right as Buzz and admitted that Mike was rather the perfect role for him instead.
+He was named after Mike Oznowicz who was the father of director and Muppet performer Frank Oz.